mamirbalouch/hello-world/README.md

 # hello-world
-Just to Check How GitHub Works
+Just to Check How GitHub Works.

 I am a C# Developer and just started learning GitHub and Android.